AyomipoMajek/React-Capstone/README.md

 - [📝 License](#license)

-# 📖 REACT METRICWEBAPP  <a name="about-project"></a>
+# 📖 REACT METRIC WEBAPP  <a name="about-project"></a>

-**REACT METRICWEBAPP** is a mobile webApp that contains Vibranium mineral annual revenue, displaying them in segment of year, and into a smaller segment of each country revenue.
+**REACT METRIC WEBAPP** is a mobile webApp that contains Vibranium mineral annual revenue, displaying them in segment of year, and into a smaller segment of each country revenue.

 ## 🛠 Built With <a name="built-with"></a>
 - REACT